 The Lowrance FishHunter PRO has some pretty awesome features for shore fishermen.
 This fish finder links directly to your phone, but it doesn’t require a data connection.

-Instead, the FishHunter Pro creates its own wifi signal that you simply connect to using the Mobile app for your phone.
+Instead, the FishHunter Pro creates its wifi signal that you connect to using the Mobile app for your phone.

-The fish finder also includes a traditional sonar view as well and a fish mode which shows fish icons on the sonar display, so you can pick whatever mode you prefer.
+The fish finder also includes a traditional sonar view and a fish mode which shows fish icons on the sonar display, so you can pick whatever mode you prefer.

 - Contour mapping